fdncred/nu_plugin_toon/README.md

   -i, --indent-spaces <int>: The number of spaces to indent (default is 2) -k, --key-folding-mode <string>: Keyfolding mode, 'off' or 'safe'.
 When set to 'Safe', single-key object chains will be folded into dotted-path notation if all safety requirements are met
-  -f, --folding-depth <int>: Set maximum depth for key folding
+  -f, --folding-depth <int>: Set maximum depth for key folding -r, --raw: Don't call internal to json command and just pass json as the input

 Examples:
   Convert ls output to toon format